Commonly Asked Questions About Medicaid

 A Medicaid applicant’s house is considered “exempt” under the Medicaid laws.
 Can an applicant give their house away without incurring penalties?

-Answer: No. Any assets which are given away are considered gifts.
+Answer: No. Any assets which are given away are considered gifts except when made to a spouse.
 If an applicant gives their house away, with minor exceptions, (such as qualified transfers to a caretaker child or disabled child) the state will assess a penalty based on the fair market value of the house at the time it was transferred.

 There are a number of steps a Medicaid applicant can take to preserve their assets, ranging from gifting strategies to personal care contracts to the use of annuities to protect funds which need to be spent down by a married couple.